Bkhufa/XPlore/README.md

 # XPlore
-SwiftUI & SpriteKit app for a better Explorer's Log with multiplayer gameplay and rich personalization
+IOS Native app for a better Explorer's Log with multiplayer game for better interaction and rich personalization

+Developed using SwiftUI & SpriteKit framework